Skip to content

 • Ratification by the Council of Europe – March 2015

-• The Council of Europe Advisory Committee on the Framework Convention for the Protection of National Minorities.
-They published its Fourth Opinion on the United Kingdom in March 2017
+• Council of Europe Advisory Committee on the Framework Convention for the Protection of National Minorities published its Fourth Opinion on the UK in March 2017

 • This Opinion was further strengthened by the resolution on the implementation of the FCPNM.
 This was adopted by the Council of Europe Committee of Ministers on 7 February 2018